 We would also highlight that for the first time since 2001, the 3-month Treasury bill, a proxy for cash, is yielding around the same level as the forward earnings yield on the S&P500.

-It remains the case that our suspicion is that both the earnings yield and the corporate bond yield will increase if we do finally get signs of a slowdown in the second half of 2023.
+It remains the case that our suspicion is that both the earnings yield and the corporate bond yield will increase if we do finally get signs of a slowdown in coming months.